TypeStrong/ts-node/README.md

 **Typescript Node** loads `tsconfig.json` automatically.
 Use `--skip-project` to skip loading the `tsconfig.json`.

-By default, it is located relative to `--dir`.
+It is resolved relative to `--dir` using [the same search behavior as `tsc`](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
 In `--script-mode`, this is the directory containing the script.
-Otherwise it is `process.cwd()`.
+Otherwise it is resolved relative to `process.cwd()`, which matches the behavior of `tsc`.

 Use `--project` to specify the path to your `tsconfig.json`, ignoring `--dir`.